kensimardon/pets2018/readme.txt

-This repo is for Pets Medicine web project
+This repo is for Pets Medicine web projects.